antonio-leonardo/FuzzyLogicApi/README.md

 (h.IntegrityPercentage > 65 && h.JusticeSensePercentage > 100 && h.TruthPercentage > 95); //Last group

 ```
-The boolean broken is a capacity derived from [System.Linq.Expressions.Expression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) class, converting any block of code to representational string; the derived class who will auxiliate with this job is [BinaryExpression](https://docs.microsoft.com/pt-br/dotnet/api/system.linq.expressions.binaryexpression?view=netframework-4.7.2): the boolean expression will be sliced in binary tree of smaller boolean expression, whose rule will prioritize the slice where the conditional expression is contained 'or, then sliced by 'and' conditional expression
+The boolean broken is a capacity derived from [System.Linq.Expressions.Expression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) class, converting any block of code to representational string; the derived class who will auxiliate with this job is [BinaryExpression](https://docs.microsoft.com/pt-br/dotnet/api/system.linq.expressions.binaryexpression?view=netframework-4.7.2): the boolean expression will be sliced in binary tree of smaller boolean expression, whose rule will prioritize the slice where the conditional expression is contained 'or, then sliced by 'and' conditional expression (about the theory used of this complex binary expression, view articles like [Many-Valued Logic](https://plato.stanford.edu/entries/logic-manyvalued/) or [Crisp Logic](https://blog.oureducation.in/tag/crisp-logic/)/[Classical Logic](https://plato.stanford.edu/entries/logic-classical/))
 ```cs
 //First group of assesment:
 h.IntegrityPercentage > 75;